anselmoferreira/printer_forensics_source_code/README.md

 4- Realistic dataset, comprising 1,000+ Wikipedia documents is proposed for evaluation

-5- Comparison to other techniques and other generalpurpose descriptors is performed
+5- Comparison to other techniques and other general purpose texture descriptors

 If you use this code in your research, please don't forget to cite us in your paper: